-Her research has been generously supported by a Eugene K. Wolf Travel Grant from the American Musicological Society (2025), the Paul J. Alexander Memorial Fellowship from the Graduate Division (2025), the Medieval Academy of America/CARA Summer Scholarship (2023), and the Berkeley Fellowship for Graduate Study (2021-2023).
+Her research has been generously supported by the 2026 SMT-40 Dissertation Fellowship from the Society for Music Theory, a Eugene K. Wolf Travel Grant from the American Musicological Society (2025), the Paul J. Alexander Memorial Fellowship from the Graduate Division (2025), the Medieval Academy of America/CARA Summer Scholarship (2023), and the Berkeley Fellowship for Graduate Study (2021-2023).
 Before starting her PhD, she earned an MPhil in Medieval Archaeology from the University of Cambridge and an A.B. in Archaeology and the Ancient World (Classical), Medieval Cultures, and Music (History/Theory/Composition) from Brown University.

 Flannery has taught as the instructor of record for courses on ‘Shakespeare and Music’ and ‘Ancient and Medieval Music Archaeology,’ and as a graduate student instructor for courses on music in American culture and the history of music for both majors and non-majors.